Ryan Dearringer and his artwork can be found at his private art studio:

 Why should Ryan be the tattoo artist I trust to do my tattoo?

 When Looking to get a new tattoo, most people want an artist that is going to put forth every possible effort to make their tattoo the absolute best that it can be.
 They want a tattoo artist who puts every ounce of his ability to work every time he picks up his tattoo machine.
 That is something that seems more and more difficult to come by, and the more immersed people become in the culture of tattoo, the more they come to realize this.
 It is always best to find an artist who understands that no matter what it is you are getting, the tattoo is special in some way to you, the client, and it should be approached with respect.
-With Ryan, you are assured this: You will get top quality artwork, at a reasonable price.
+With Ryan, you are assured this: You will get top quality artwork, done to the best of his ability, every time, and at a fair and reasonable price.
 Just remember, tattoos are permanent, and should be approached with respect.

-Ryan Dearringer is an award winning, custom tattoo artist at Fallen Empire Custom Tattooing and Body Piercing in Indianapolis, Indiana.
+Ryan Dearringer is an award winning, custom tattoo artist in Indianapolis, Indiana.
 He is among a breed of tattoo artists who rely on the elements and principles of fine art, to create tattoos that are not only imaginative, creative, and original, but also special and unique to the person who will wear it.
-He pulls inspiration for his tattoo work from all styles and influences of art, and attempts to push the boundaries of tattoo, and his own artwork to new levels daily.
-Whether it be Portraits, Old School tattoos, New School tattoos, Graffiti style, Color, or black and grey tattoos, Ryan has a way of making it work in an innovative manner, and tries not to be confined by any specific "style."
+He pulls inspiration for his tattoo work from all styles and influences of art, and attempts to push the boundaries of tattooing, and his own artwork to new levels daily.
+Whether they be portraits, traditional tattoos, New School tattoos, graffiti , color, or black and grey tattoos, Ryan has a way of making it work in an innovative manner, and tries not to be confined by any specific "style."
 He believes that the core of what makes a tattoo artist great, is finding a point where they can marry the confines of the technical skills of tattooing, with the vast infinite possibilities of art as a whole.
 That is not to say he takes for granted the technical aspects required to produce excellent tattoos.
 He prides himself on his hard earned skills, learned by countless hours of building, tinkering, fine tuning, experimenting, and perfecting his craft with the equipment relative to the medium of tattooing.
-He also believes techniques can be taught, whereas art itself is the soul of a tattoo, and is a natural gift bestowed upon a select few, and pursued by even fewer.
+He also believes techniques can be taught, but true artists are born.
+Art is the soul of a tattoo.
 He approaches each and every tattoo design he creates in a similar manner.
-He does his best to pull the fundamentals of art that have withstood the test of time in both fine art and tattooing together, apply them to the tattoo medium, and create tattoos that are not only great tattoos, but great artwork in general.
-He also believes that tattoos are an extension of the person wearing them, and that one's tattoo should suit them as an individual.
-In every tattoo design Ryan creates, he attempts to capture some of the personality of the person wearing it in the design, in order to further personalize and customize the tattoo to suit them, as well as to make his clients as happy with both the tattoo they receive, and experience they endure, as possible.
+He does his best to pull the fundamentals of art that have withstood the test of time in both the fine arts and tattooing together, apply them to the tattoo medium, and create tattoos that are not only great tattoos, but great artwork in general.
+He also believes that tattoos are an extension of the person wearing them, and that one's tattoo should suit them as an individual, otherwise we would not get them.
+In every tattoo design Ryan creates, he attempts to capture some of the personality of the person wearing it in the design, while pouring his soul into it at the same time, in order to further personalize and customize the tattoo to suit them, as well as to make his clients as happy with both the tattoo they receive, and experience they endure, as humanly possible.

 Black & Grey Tattoos